HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 There are two pre-requisites that should be satisfied to successfuly use OKRA runtime library and samples.

-* A working setup of an HSA platform - Interested reader should refer to (~/cite John's github)
+* A working setup of an HSA platform
-* Ubuntu 13.10 linux with HSA drivers - Interested reader should refer to (~/cite John's git)
+* Ubuntu 13.10 linux with HSA drivers
+* Refer to instructions in  https://github.com/HSAFoundation/Linux-HSA-Drivers-And-Images-AMD
+  for both the pre-requisites

 #### To run OKRA samples:
 * $cd okra/samples